Mutual of Omaha Medicare Supplement Plan F

 Does Mutual of Omaha Plan F Offer Any Extra Benefits?

 Some Mutual of Omaha Plan F policies come with a membership to Mutually Well, which is the company’s senior health and wellness program similar to SilverSneakers and other such programs.
+Plans offered by Mutual of Omaha or their subsidiary companies in some states might not include this benefit.

 When Can I Enroll in Mutual of Omaha Plan F?

-Those who are eligible to enroll in Plan F may appl for Mutual of Omaha Plan F at any time of the year.
+Those who are eligible to enroll in Plan F may apply for Mutual of Omaha Plan F at any time of the year.
 However, the best time to do so is during your Medigap Open Enrollment Period.

 Your Medigap Open Enrollment Period (OEP) begins the day you are at least 65 years old and enrolled in Medicare Part A and Part B. Your Medigap OEP only lasts for six months.
 During this time, insurance companies like Mutual of Omaha are not allowed to perform any medical underwriting and charge you higher rates because of your health.